-Family Sponsorship Programme through Sustain n your knowledge and role in implementing the "Alternative Orphan nable Interventions - Phase II (ALO-II)" Project.
-I am grateful for your nd I ensure that everything you say will remain confidential.
-Core Questions: Probe Questions: What are the activities that were implemented under the project?
+Thank you for your time.
+I am here to learn from your knowledge and role in implementing the "Alternative Orphan Family Sponsorship Programme through Sustainable Interventions - Phase II (ALO-II)" Project.
+I am grateful for your assistance and valuable opinion and feedback and I ensure that everything you say will remain confidential.

+What are the activities that were implemented under the project?
 What was the level of your involvement in facilitating the implementation of the project?

-How was the project designed?
-Which stakeholders were consulted during the design stage, implementation stage and replication stage?
-What specific social issues, i.e. water-sanitation, children's education, nutrition, livelihood, access to health services, did the project work on?
-How would you measure the linkages the project established with the concerned stakeholders, while working on these areas?
-How did the project impact the current social and livelihood situation of the target geographic locations?
-How effective was the project in addressing the needs of the target beneficiaries?
-What is the current situation of child rights and child protection in your community?
-How did the project contribute in establishing prudent practices around these thematic areas?
-How were the project beneficiaries?
-How well could IRB collaborate with your office in implementing the project activities with due diligence and prudent manner?
-What is the perception of community people and the target beneficiaries about the project activities?
-What is the level of satisfaction of the project beneficiaries about the project activities?
-What key lessons did you learn upon implementation of the project activities? (please focus on challenges, mitigation strategies, lessons learnt, changes happened due to project interventions) What lessons did you learn upon implementation of the project activities?
-How are you planning on utilizing the lessons for future projects of similar nature?
-What were the strengths and weaknesses of the project?
-How well did IRB capitalize on the strengths and how did they minimize the weaknesses?
-What are the areas of further improvement from your point of view?
+- How was the project designed?
+Which stakeholders were consulted during the design stage, implementation stage and replication stage? - What specific social issues, i.e. water-sanitation, children's education, nutrition, livelihood, access to health services, did the project work on?
+How would you measure the linkages the project established with the concerned stakeholders, while working on these areas? - How did the project impact the current social and livelihood situation of the target geographic locations?
+How effective was the project in addressing the needs of the target beneficiaries? - What is the current situation of child rights and child protection in your community?
+How did the project contribute in establishing prudent practices around these thematic areas? - How were the project beneficiaries selected?
+What role did you play in selecting the project beneficiaries?
+How well could IRB collaborate with your office in implementing the project activities with due diligence and prudent manner? - What is the perception of community people and the target beneficiaries about the project activities?
+What is the level of satisfaction of the project beneficiaries about the project activities? - What key lessons did you learn upon implementation of the project activities? (please focus on challenges, mitigation strategies, lessons learnt, changes happened due to project interventions) - What lessons did you learn upon implementation of the project activities?
+How are you planning on utilizing the lessons for future projects of similar nature? - What were the strengths and weaknesses of the project?
+How well did IRB capitalize on the strengths and how did they minimize the weaknesses? - What are the areas of further improvement from your point of view?